dimmik/fencing-mate/README.md

 # fencing-mate
-Free tool to track epee fencing
+Tool to track epee fencing

 You will need two wireless mice and some mad skills to make wireless touch detectors.